NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 Picture

 As a writer, researcher, hospice volunteer, home funeral guide, conservationist, web designer, and frequent speaker on the benefits of home funerals and green burial, Lee Webster's career and volunteer service spans years in public relations and development for nonprofits, conservation groups, health agencies, private secondary schools, colleges and universities.
-She serves as the Executive Director of New Hampshire Funeral Resources, Education & Advocacy, is the recent President and Vice Chair of Education of the Green Burial Council, and was a six-year VP and President of the National Home Funeral Alliance.
+She serves as the Executive Director of New Hampshire Funeral Resources, Education & Advocacy, is a former President and Vice Chair of Education of the Green Burial Council, and was a six-year VP and President of the National Home Funeral Alliance.
 She is a founding member of the National End-of-Life Doula Alliance, the National Hospice and Palliative Care Organization's End-of-Life Doula Council, and the Conservation Burial Alliance.

 How To